JuliaGraphs/MultilayerGraphs.jl/proposal/proposal.md

 The package features an implementation that maps a standard integer-labelled vertex representation to a more user-friendly framework exporting all the objects a practitioner would expect such as nodes, vertices, layers, interlayers, etc.

-MultilayerGraphs.jl has been integrated with the [**JuliaGraphs**](https://github.com/JuliaGraphs) and the [**JuliaDynamics**](https://github.com/JuliaDynamics) ecosystems through:
+MultilayerGraphs.jl has been integrated with the [JuliaGraphs](https://github.com/JuliaGraphs) and the [JuliaDynamics](https://github.com/JuliaDynamics) ecosystems through:

-- the extension of [**Graphs.jl**](https://github.com/JuliaGraphs/Graphs.jl) with several methods and metrics including the multilayer eigenvector centrality, the multilayer modularity and the Von Newman entropy;
+- the extension of [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) with several methods and metrics including the multilayer eigenvector centrality, the multilayer modularity and the Von Newman entropy;
-- the compatibility with [**Agents.jl**](https://github.com/JuliaDynamics/Agents.jl) allowing for agent-based modelling on general multilayer networks.
+- the compatibility with [Agents.jl](https://github.com/JuliaDynamics/Agents.jl) allowing for agent-based modelling on general multilayer networks.

+We will synthetically introduce multilayer graph theory and applications, illustrate some of the main features of the current version of the package and talk about its future developments.

-In our talk we will synthetically showcase some of the main features of the current version of the package through a live tutorial including:
+In our talk we will briefly introduce the theory and applications of multilayer graphs and showcase some of the main features of the current version of the package through a quick tutorial including:

 - how to install the package;
 - how to define layers and interlayers with a variety of constructors and underlying graphs;